-Perhaps the most versatile and thus widely grown of international red grape varieties, merlot is known for its velvety texture and rich flavor profile, and can be found in everything from the most sublime Pomerols to young, fruity and delicious house-pouring merlot red wines.
+Perhaps the most versatile and thus widely grown of international red grape varieties, Merlot is known for its velvety texture and rich flavor profile, and can be found in everything from the most sublime Pomerols to young, fruity and delicious house-pouring Merlot red wines.
 It is, of course, a supreme blending varietal also, playing leading and supporting roles in the cuvées of Bordeaux's Right and Left Banks respectively, as well being integral to a great many Super Tuscans.
 The flavours often attributed to it range from black cherry, plum and cocoa to blackberry, herbs and graphite, with notes of clove, cedar and vanilla when aged in oak, making merlot red wine it an ideal pairing option for all manner of red meat, pizza and tomato-based pasta dishes.

 Merlot Red Wine